aerogear/keycloak-connect-graphql/README.md

 )
 ```

 In this example `keycloak.middleware()` is used on the GraphQL endpoint.
 This allows for **Authentication and Authorization at the GraphQL Layer**. `keycloak.middleware` parses user token information if found, but will not block unauthenticated requests.
-This approach means gives us the flexibility to implement authentication on individual Queries, Mutations and Fields.
+This approach gives us the flexibility to implement authentication on individual Queries, Mutations and Fields.

 ## Using @auth and @hasRole directives (Apollo Server only)